 Hitomi frowned.
 "Change?"

 "Yes."
-They made it to the circle of light cast by the house's open door.
+They made it to the cone of light cast by the house's open door.
 Grandma Yuri paused here.
 Half of her face was in shadow, hidden like the dark side of the moon.
 "I believe that I will die soon."

-"Don't say such things!"
+"Don't say such things!" she scolded her grandmother.

 "It's true, child."

 "You're very healthy according to Dr. Sakamoto."